cj/sinatra-can/README.markdown

       haml :admin
     end

-If the user isn't authorized, your app will return a RESTful 403 error, but you can also instruct it to redirect to other pages:
+If the user isn't authorized, your app will return a RESTful 403 error, but you can also instruct it to redirect to other pages by defining this setting at your Sinatra configuration.

+    set :not_auth, '/login'

+Or directly in the authorize! command itself:

-    set :not_auth => '/login'
+    authorize! :admin, :all, :not_auth => '/login'

 ## Conditions

-There is a built-in condition called :can that can be used on your blocks.
+There is a built-in condition called :can that can be used in your blocks.
 It returns 404 when the user has no access.

     get '/admin', :can => [ :admin, :all ] do
       haml :admin